 The TNSP’s proposed service standards factor (s-factor) and financial incentive calculated in accordance with the transmission determination and the service target performance incentive scheme.
 The TNSP must report the value of the s-factor and financial incentive both before and after any proposed exclusions.

-A list of the current criteria for any aspect of the TNSP’s performance incentive scheme parameters defined by the TNSP and subject to change during the regulatory control period (for example, some TNSPs’ definitions of critical and non-critical circuits or peak and off-peak periods may change within a regulatory control period).
+A list of the current criteria for any aspect of the TNSP’s performance incentive scheme parameters defined by the TNSP and subject to change during the regulatory control period.

 Transition between regulatory control periods